siran/writing/documents/Outreach/Project Note - Longitudinal Delay of an Isolated Interference Fringe.md

 between:

 - one isolated bright fringe channel, and
-- one matched lower-density reference channel.
+- one matched incident-beam reference channel.

 That is the direct test of whether higher recovered density is accompanied by a larger forward delay.